 A: Three Stewards is proposing various site improvements, including:

-• Parking, dark-sky compliant lighting, driveway, and walkway updates to bring the property into compliance with the Zoning Regulations and to enhance guest and emergency access;
+• Parking, dark-sky compliant lighting, driveway, and walkway updates to bring the property into compliance with the current Zoning Regulations and to enhance guest safety and emergency access;

-• Adding outdoor nature-immersive recreational amenities at the rear (west) of the Inn building for guests, including a terrace, hot and cold plunge pools, sauna, beverage station, and amenity building, will contain an indoor hydrothermal circuit and spaces for massage.
+• Adding therapeutic nature-immersive hydrothermal features at the rear (west) of the Inn building for guests, including a terrace, hot and cold plunge pools, sauna, beverage station, and an amenity building containing an indoor hydrothermal circuit and spaces for massage.

-• Demolition of the unsafe carport and shed currently on-site in favor of a beautiful garage for storage purposes.
+• The demolition of the unsafe carport and shed is currently on-site in favor of a New England-style garage that resembles the house at 68 Maple Ave.

 • Significant additional landscaping as an homage to the Inn’s reputation as a rural, nature-centric retreat, and to further beautify and screen the site.